Miguelepst/test1/GIT-EXP-DICC.md

 #-----------------------------------------------------------------------------
                                        # Docs: estudio git comandos,     fuente: https://git-scm.com/book/be/v2/Git-Branching-Branch-Management
                                        # Changing the master branch name
-$ git branch --move master main        # Rename your local master branch into main with the following command
+$ git branch --move master main        # (-m) Rename your local master branch into main with the following command
                                        # There’s no master branch locally anymore, because it’s renamed to the main branch.
-$ git push --set-upstream origin main  # To let others see the new main branch, you need to push it to the remote.
+$ git push --set-upstream origin main  # (-u) To let others see the new main branch, you need to push it to the remote.
 This makes the renamed branch available on the remote. git branch --all                       # result:
                                        # * main
                                        #   remotes/origin/HEAD -> origin/master